ProzorroUKR/openprocurement.api/docs/source/standard/complaint-objection-classification.rst

 :scheme:
     string, required

-    Scheme of the classification of the essence of the objection
+    Scheme of the classification of the essence of the objection.
+    Possible values are:

+    * `article_16`
+    * `article_17`
+    * `other`
+    * `violeation_amcu`

 :id:
     string, required

-    Id of the classification of the essence of the objection
+    Id of the classification of the essence of the objection.
+    Should be from particular standards dictionary due to scheme.

 :description:
     string, required